hgcl/clara-le/pages/posts/23-galette-des-rois-and-indieweb-nuggets.md

 ## Discovered

 I am not a hundred-pinned-tabs kind of person.
-I don't really know why, it just doesn't happen for me.[^2] These last few days, I consciously pinned websites I had stumbled.
+I don't really know why, it just doesn't happen for me.[^2] These last few days, I consciously pinned websites I had stumbled on.
 If I like the process, this might be one of my new ways to nurture this _Discovered_ section.

 [^2]: Maybe I get stressed out when having too many pinned tabs?